gameface2u2/SteveL-Recommends/README.md

   Salvatore Mercogliano is an Associate Professor of History and the chair of the History, Criminal Justice, and Political Science Department at Campbell University in North Carolina.
 He holds a B.S. in Marine Transportation from SUNY Maritime College along with a merchant marine deck officer license.

+- [Ross Kennedy](https://x.com/maphumanintent) - Ross Kennedy is a global supply chain and logistics expert, geopolitical commentator, and founder of Fortis Analysis who provides sharp, often national security-focused insights into how international shipping networks and supply chains map to strategic human and national intents.

 ## Online Magazines & Newsletters
 - **[Publication Name](link)** — What makes it worth reading.
 - **[Another Publication](link)** — Description.